 - In the end, click on the Run button to troubleshoot the error once the download completes.

-The Tool display some of the information associated with your system and how it affects the ability of POS to open:
+When using QuickBooks POS, such as a weak Internet connection, or when folder permission and network sharing are not enabled, multiple reasons may cause issues.
+The Tool display some of the information associated with your system and how it affects the ability of POS to open.

 |TCP/IP Protocol||It displays Enabled.
 If it doesn’t show then look for the troubleshooting TCP/IP Protocol.|

 |QB Point of Sale Install Type||It shows “Server Workstation” if this is your primary installation.
 If Client Workstation is shown, Reinstall Point of Sale as a workstation server again.|

 |3rd Party Firewall Status||This shows “Not detected” unless you have enabled some other firewalls.
 If it displays detected, don’t configure your internet security software to block the point of sale.
 See the POS firewall configuration for a list of all that is required to allow Point of Sale access to properly open.|

 |QB POS Database Service Status||It must show “Running”.
 If it doesn’t show, close all programs, restart your computer and try again to run the tool.|

 |Windows Firewall Status||This should show the “Needed QBPOS Application Exceptions defined in green in Windows Firewall”.
 If it is in red, see Opening a port to configure the firewall for the Point of Sale.|

 |QB POS Database Information||The last opened Point of Sale (POS) file resides in this tab.
 If Start Status shows something other than Completed, then press Look Up Error Messages for steps to fix startup problems.|